mayaogonah/forensic-risk/README.md

-This repository includes a HTML file (https://mayaogonah.github.io/forensic-risk/) created with Quarto, which details the code used to perform the analyses in the following paper:
+# Violence risk assessment instruments in forensic psychiatric populations: a systematic review and meta-analysis

-Ogonah et al. Violence risk assessment instruments in forensic psychiatric populations: a systematic review and meta-analysis.
-Lancet Psychiatry.
-Oct 2023.
-10.1016/S2215-0366(23)00256-0.
+R/Quarto repository for the manuscript 'Violence risk assessment instruments in forensic psychiatric populations: a systematic review and meta-analysis' published in Lancet Psychiatry.

+Journal version of the manuscript is [here]([https://www.nature.com/articles/s44220-024-00356-5](https://www.thelancet.com/journals/lanpsy/article/PIIS2215-0366(23)00256-0/fulltext)).

+The reposity contains code to conduct a systematic review and meta-analysis of violence risk assessment instruments.
+[The HTML file]([https://mayaogonah.github.io/tbi-umbrella/](https://mayaogonah.github.io/forensic-risk/)) rendered from Quarto, outlines the key stages of analysis.